logfellow/logstash-logback-encoder/README.md

 * Filtering out consecutive unwanted stackTraceElements based on regular expressions.
 * Using evaluators to determine if the stacktrace should be logged.
 * Outputing in either 'normal' order (root-cause-last), or root-cause-first.
+* Computing and inlining hexadecimal hashes for each exception stack.

 For example: